-Using ALiBi, a transformer LM can be trained on short-$L$ sequences, and therefore at much lower cost, and still reliably applied to long texts at runtime.
-For example, a 1.3 billion parameter LM trained on $L=$ 1024 tokens with ALiBi achieves the same perplexity as a sinusoidal model trained on $L=$ 2048, when both are tested on 2048, even though our model is 11\% faster and uses 11\% less memory.
+Using ALiBi, a transformer LM can be trained on short-$L$ sequences and therefore at much lower cost, and it can still be reliably applied to long sequences at runtime.
+For example, a 1.3 billion parameter LM trained on $L=$ 1024 tokens with ALiBi achieves the same perplexity as a sinusoidal model trained on $L=$ 2048 when both are tested on sequences of 2048 tokens, even though \textit{our model is 11\% faster and uses 11\% less memory. }

-While performance peaks at around two times the number of tokens that the model was trained on, ALiBi is still able to maintain strong performance even on sequences of length 10,000.
-In recently explored settings where NLP training examples are given as context to a LM \citep{gpt3}, our approach will allow exposure to more examples.
-Additionally, it allows for generation of longer outputs.
+Though performance peaks at around two times the number of tokens that the model was trained on, ALiBi maintains strong performance even on sequences of length 10,000.
+In recently explored settings where NLP training examples are given as context to an LM \citep{gpt3}, our approach will allow exposure to more examples.
+Additionally, it enables generation of longer outputs.

-We also investigate why \al works so effectively.
-In \S\ref{sec:analysis}, we find that \al's improved performance is largely explained by its better avoidance of the early token curse.
-This suggests that future work building on \al might achieve further gains by better exploiting longer histories.